Sanders, Chubb shine early, but 49ers backups rally to beat Broncos, 24-15

 Now the rust is off, too.

+"Everything I had to go through to get back to this moment, I almost started crying in the tunnel,'' Sanders said about getting introduced first during the pre-game festivities.
+"Sometimes you have to be proud of yourself.''

-The drive fizzled from there into a short Brandon McManus field goal but Sanders is full speed ahead.
-McManus kicked field goals of 31, 33 and, with no time remaining in the half, 52 yards to give Denver a 9-3 lead.
+The drive fizzled from there into a Brandon McManus field goal but Sanders is full speed ahead.
+McManus kicked field goals of 31, 33 and, with no time remaining in the half, 52 yards to give Denver a 9-3 lead at the intermission.

+RELATED: New mobile parking system causes minor delays at Broncos first preseason game

 The second half was a battle of backups and third stringers and apparently the 49ers had better depth as they scored three touchdowns to beat the Broncos, 24-15 before a gathering of more than 59,000 (more than 72,000 paid).